Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

-It's critical to understand that while WebRTC relies on a central signaling server, no document content travels through the server.
-It’s simply used to initiate a connection between users.
-Once a connection is established, the server is no longer necessary to the connected users.

 ---
 ### Is WebRTC Secure?

-One question we are often asked is *Is WebRTC secure and encrypted?* The answer to which is a resounding **YES**.
+One question we are often asked is *Is WebRTC secure and encrypted?* The answer is a resounding **YES**.

 <figure>
   <center>